Bayfield County, Wisconsin

-Bayfield County is the northernmost county in the U.S. state of Wisconsin.
+Bayfield County is a county located in the U.S. state of Wisconsin.
 As of the 2020 census, its population is 16,220.
 Its county seat is Washburn.
 The county was created in 1845 and organized in 1850.
 The Red Cliff Band of Lake Superior Chippewa has a reservation in Bayfield County and is the county's largest employer.
+The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.

 History

 Originally, in 1848 it was named La Pointe County, Wisconsin.
 After Douglas (1854) and Ashland (1860) Counties were split off from the original La Pointe County, the remainder was renamed Bayfield County on April 12, 1866.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2042 sqmi, of which 1478 sqmi is land and 564 sqmi (28%) is water.
 It is the third-largest county in Wisconsin by total area and second-largest by land area.